sttp/Specification/Sections/BusinessCase.md

 #### An Enabling Technology

 * It's possible that a protocol like STTP which allows secure, low-latency, high-volume data exchange among utilities at low cost can be a major factor in driving rapid change in the industry.
-New forms of intra-utility interaction will be possible.
+New forms of inter-utility interaction will be possible.
 New approaches for providing utility information services will be possible.

 #### Built Upon A Proven Approach
 * STTP will enhance the successful design elements of the Gateway Exchange Protocol (GEP) as a foundation – and improve upon it.